nezaboodka/reactronic/README.md

 **Indicator** is an object that holds the status of running functions, which it is attached to.
-A single indicator object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated status for all of them (busyness, workers, ticks, etc).
+A single indicator object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated status for all of them (busy, actions, ticks, etc).

 ## Notes